The 7 Best Ways to Track Employee Training Progress and Results

 This information can be used to assess the success of the training program and identify areas where additional support or retraining may be needed.

-This method for tracking employee training is extremely useful when you need to understand how effective your safety training is as a function of how it affects employee performance.
+This method for keeping track of employee training is extremely useful when you need to understand how effective your safety training is as a function of how it affects employee performance.
 As supervisor reports are widely used in construction, manufacturing, and other high-risk industries, they can also prove very valuable in evaluating the impact of on-site safety workshops and seminars.

 Which Training Metrics Should You Track?